Keep your Health Data on you at all Times!

 Implantables are for anyone who wish to keep their medical data with them at all times.
 Implants are popular with those who:

-– Have an active lifestyle, for example cyclists, and are at higher risk of being in accidents that may require hospital visits
+Have an active lifestyle (e.g. cyclists) and as a result are at higher risk of being in accidents that may require hospital visits.

 “Impli offers an innovative implantable product, aimed at helping people to manage their medical data in the safest, most convenient way”